Topical Research

 Topical Research is where you turn a core idea, brand context and personas into a structured outline of topics and keywords.
 The output is a four level hierarchy that later feeds SERP Clustering and the Topical Map.

-Use this page as a guide for setting up a research run, generating topics, editing the outline and exporting your work.
+Use this page as a guide for setting up a research run, generating topics, editing the outline, finding AI search gaps, and exporting your work.

 What Topical Research Does